 All Members know that Senator Devine is a nurse.

 While I commend the teachers and students for their passion and initiative, the programme shines a light on the Department of Education and Skills which is not doing its job in regard to CPR and first aid in general.
-That was one of the main reasons that I introduced the First Aid and Mental Health in Schools (Existing Teachers) Bill 2018 and the First Aid and Mental Health in Schools (Initial Teacher Training) Bill 2018 a couple of weeks ago which, thankfully, received the unanimous support of all Senators.
-I thank them for that support.
-The Minister for Education and Skills, Deputy Bruton, needs to take the lead and ensure that our students and teachers are fully qualified in first aid.
+That was one of the main reasons I introduced the First Aid and Mental Health in Schools (Existing Teachers) Bill 2018 and the First Aid and Mental Health in Schools (Initial Teacher Training) Bill 2018 a couple of weeks ago which, thankfully, received the unanimous support of all Senators.
+I thank them for their support.
+The Minister for Education and Skills, Deputy Bruton, needs to take the lead and ensure students and teachers are fully qualified in first aid.
 They can be taught nothing more important than how to save a life.

 The Leas-Chathaoirleach may wish to inquire of Senator Gallagher, as he did of me, what relevance the issue raised has to the Order of Business.